shellhazard/bucketbuster/BUCKETS.md

 baseurl.tld/example
 ```

 Regions are of course subject to change, so it's best to assume the region is a wildcard in your regexes.
+Known regions are listed here.

 ## Amazon (S3)

+Cloudfront is not always for S3 buckets and supports subdomain only.

 Source: https://docs.aws.amazon.com/general/latest/gr/rande.html

 ```
 s3.amazonaws.com
 s3.<region>.amazonaws.com
-cloudfront.net (sometimes, subdomain only)
+cloudfront.net
 ```

 ## Google Storage Buckets (modified S3, should be compatible)